Parkman328/aws_immersion/content/_index.md

 Our Tutorials will consist of 1 demo to get students to understand the flow of Qlik Replicate and have 2 real life scenarios for students get hands on experience with Qlik Replicate.

-While the tutorial scenario quickly highlights the concept of data ingestion and streaming to PostgresSQL,Kafka,and Amazon Redshift there are additional tuning that can be done to make gin efficiency.
+While the tutorial scenario quickly highlights the concept of data ingestion and streaming to PostgresSQL,Kafka,and Amazon Redshift there are additional tuning that can be done to make gain efficiency.
 Qlik Replicate can also deliver any data from popular relational database systems, mainframes, or SAP applications that you might have in your enterprise.

 In addition, at the end of the tutorial you should check out Qlik Compose, our Data Warehousing Automation solution that can automate the process of creating and updating analytics-ready data sets in Amazon Redshift.